 You don’t have to travel far from the centre of Melbourne to find beautiful gardens.
 Some of the best are in the Fitzroy, Carlton and Rippon suburbs.

-And there’s the Royal Botanic Gardens right in Melbourne.
+The Royal Botanic Gardens are also in the centre of Melbourne.

 Within an hour of Melbourne, you can also reach beaches, mountains, rural farms and zoos.
 There’s also a zoo and an aquarium right in Melbourne.
 National parks are also within reach, as is Victoria’s wine country.